ryantonini/gamefaqs-py/README.md

 The script will create a SQLite database file in the current working directory containing data loaded from http://www.gamefaqs.com/.

-"{NOTE:}" Currently, the database contains minimal game support.
+NOTE: Currently, the database contains minimal game support.
 Updates are pending.

 Usage
 -----